emarsden/dash-mpd-cli/README.md

       --keep-audio <AUDIO-PATH>
           Keep audio stream (if audio is available as a separate media stream) in file specified by AUDIO-PATH.

+      --no-period-concatenation
+          Never attempt to concatenate media from different Periods (keep one output file per Period).

       --key <KID:KEY>
           Use KID:KEY to decrypt encrypted media streams.
 KID should be either a track id in decimal (e.g. 1), or a 128-bit keyid (32 hexadecimal characters).
 KEY should be 32 hexadecimal characters.
 Example: --key eb676abbcb345e96bbcf616630f1a3da:100b6c20940f779a4589152b57d2dacb.
 You can use this option multiple times.